Space Pilot 3000: Production

 In the DVD commentary, Matt Groening notes that beginning any television series is difficult, but he found particular difficulty starting one that took place in the future because of the amount of setup required.
-As a trade-off, they included a lot of Easter eggs in the episode that would pay off in later episodes.
-He and Cohen point these out throughout the episode.
-The scene where Fry emerges from a cryonic tube and has his first view of New New York was the first 3D scene worked on by the animation team.
+As a trade-off, they included a lot of Easter eggs in the episode that would pay off in later Futurama episodes.
+He and David X. Cohen point these out throughout the episode.
+The scene where Philip J. Fry emerges from a cryonic tube and has his first view of New New York was the first 3D scene worked on by the animation team.
 It was considered to be a defining point for whether the technique would work or not.

-Originally, the first person entering the pneumatic tube transport system declared "J.F.K., Jr. Airport" as his destination.
-After John F. Kennedy, Jr.'s death in the crash of his private airplane, the line has since been redubbed on all subsequent broadcasts and the DVD release to "Radio City Mutant Hall" (a reference to Radio City Music Hall).
+Originally, the first person entering the pneumatic tube transport system declared "J.F.K.
+Jr. Airport" as his destination.
+After John F. Kennedy Jr.'s death in the crash of his private airplane, the line has since been redubbed on all subsequent broadcasts and the DVD release to "Radio City Mutant Hall" (a reference to Radio City Music Hall).
 The original version was heard only during the pilot broadcast and the first rerun a few months later, although the original line is still used on repeat broadcasts in the UK on Satellite channel Sky One.
 (The Region 2 DVD has the redubbed line).
 According to Groening, the inspiration for the suicide booth was the 1937 Donald Duck cartoon, Modern Inventions, in which Donald is faced with—and nearly killed several times by—various push-button gadgets in a Museum of the Future.